timg236/rpi-system-update/README.md

 **IMPORTANT:**
 * Since this is an example UART login is enabled in order to debug / experiment with the update scripts.
   In a production system this should be disabled when deciding what if any remote access should be permitted.

-### Recommended hardware
-Raspberry Pi 4B / Compute Module 4 with at least 2GB of RAM.

-It may be possible to reduce memory usage further by:-

-* Removing any unecessary kernel modules or other files from the initramfs.
-* Switching to `start4cd.elf` (also requires setting `gpu_mem=16` in `config.txt`)
-* Disabling HDMI, KMS, FKMS
-* Adding a small swap file on the application partition.

 ## Architecture
 The system consists of four main components:-